openstack/freezer/README.rst

 size (set by default at 5GB).
 The lvm snapshot size can be set with the option --lvm-snapsize.
-It is important to not specify a too small snapshot size, because in case a quantity of data is being written to the source volume and consequently the lvm snapshot is filled up, then the data is corrupted.
+It is important to not specify a too small snapshot size, because in case a quantity of data is being written to the source volume and consequently the lvm snapshot is filled up, then the data will be corrupted.

 If more memory is available for the backup process, the maximum